 Born into a newspaper family, Mr. Anton’s father published the Freeport Recorder in the 1920s.
 Following in his father’s footsteps, he founded Merrick Life in 1938.
 His family tells the story of how he rode his bicycle to both gather news and collect advertising orders.
 He owned the newspaper for the next 14 years.

 His affinity for print led him into the ink business in the early 1950s.
 The business thrived, and over the next 40 years, Mr. Anton’s company, Van Son Holland Ink of America, grew to a $45-million-year enterprise.

 That success allowed him to return to newspapers with the 1984 purchase of eight newspapers covering all of Nassau County’s North Shore, including one of Long Island’s longest-published newspapers, The Roslyn News, which dates from 1877.

-With high journalistic standards and a commitment to covering the full spectrum of community life, Mr. Anton’s newspapers flourished and his chain grew to cover the lion’s share of Nassau County, with a circulation of 75,000.
+With high journalistic standards and a commitment to covering the full spectrum of community life, Mr. Anton’s newspapers flourished and his chain grew to cover the lion’s share of Nassau County.